 Economics of fascism

 The Library of Economics and Liberty defined fascism's economic practices as "socialism with a capitalist veneer," but the economics of fascism are complicated.
-For fascist governments, the purported goal is autarky, or national self-sufficiency, according to The Library of Economics and Liberty.
+For fascist governments, the purported goal is autarky, or national self-sufficiency, it says.
 In the 1920s and 1930s, fascist leaders pitched this as an effective middle ground between bourgeois, profit-oriented capitalism with a distinct upper and lower class, and revolutionary Marxism that would dismantle many social institutions and persecute the bourgeoisie, or upper class.

 In the decades prior to WWII in Germany and Italy, fascist cartels (business monopolies under government control) determined many aspects of commerce, finance, agriculture and manufacturing, and made decisions according to what would further the state's power; however, they also allowed the conservative business elite to maintain property and increase their wealth.
 The cartels forcibly lowered wages and paid the workers with national pride.